ml-tooling/ml-hub/README.md

 #### JupyterHub Config

-JupyterHub and the used Spawners are configured via a `config.py` file.
+JupyterHub and the used Spawner are configured via a `config.py` file as stated in the [official documentation](https://jupyterhub.readthedocs.io/en/stable/getting-started/config-basics.html).
 In case of MLHub, a default config file is stored under `/resources/jupyterhub_config.py`.
 If you want to override settings or set extra ones, you can put another config file under `/resources/jupyterhub_user_config.py`.

-Following settings are additional to standard JupyterHub:
+*Important:* When setting properties for the Spawner, please use the general form `c.Spawner.` instead of `c.DockerSpawner.`, `c.KubeSpawner.` etc. so that they are merged with default values accordingly.

+Our custom Spawners support the additional configurations:
 -  `c.Spawner.workspace_images` - set the images that appear in the dropdown menu when a new named server should be created, e.g. `c.Spawner.workspace_images = [c.Spawner.image, "mltooling/ml-workspace-gpu:0.8.7", "mltooling/ml-workspace-r:0.8.7"]`

 Following settings should probably not be overriden:
-- `c.Spawner.environment` - we set default variables there.
-Instead of overriding it, you can add extra variables to the existing dict, e.g. via `c.Spawner.environment["myvar"] = "myvalue"`. <!-- TODO: check validity! -->
-- `c.DockerSpawner.prefix` and `c.DockerSpawner.name_template` - if you change those, check whether your SSH environment variables permit those names a target.
+- `c.Spawner.prefix` and `c.Spawner.name_template` - if you change those, check whether your SSH environment variables permit those names a target.
 Also, think about setting `c.Authenticator.username_pattern` to prevent a user having a username that is also a valid container name.
-- If you override ip and port connection settings, make sure to use Docker images that can handle those.
+- If you override ip and port connection settings, make sure to use Docker images and an overall setup that can handle those.

 An examplary custom config file could look like this: